 - 4 cups reduced-sodium beef broth

-- 10 oz lasagna noodles whole wheat or fibre-enriched (about 10 lasagna noodles)
+- 10 oz lasagna noodles whole wheat or fiber-enriched (about 10 lasagna noodles)

 For topping: